qutip/qutip-tutorials/tutorials-v5/miscellaneous/v5_paper-jax.md

 Authors: Maximilian Meyer-Mölleringhof (m.meyermoelleringhof@gmail.com), Neill Lambert (nwlambert@gmail.com)

 For many years now, GPUs have been a fundamental tool for accelerating numerical tasks.
-Today, many libraries like TensorFlow, CuPy, and JAX enable off-the-shelf methods to leverage GPUs' potential to speed up costly calculations.
+Today, many libraries enable off-the-shelf methods to leverage GPUs' potential to speed up costly calculations.
-QuTiP’s flexible data layer can directly be used with these libraries and thereby drastically reduce computation time.
+QuTiP’s flexible data layer can directly be used with many such libraries and thereby drastically reduce computation time.
-Despite a big variety of frameworks, in connection to QuTiP, development has centered on the QuTiP-JAX integration due to JAX's robust auto-differentiation features and widespread adoption in machine learning.
+Despite a big variety of frameworks, in connection to QuTiP, development has centered on the QuTiP-JAX integration [\[1\]] due to JAX's robust auto-differentiation features and widespread adoption in machine learning.

-In these examples we illustrate how JAX naturally integrates into QuTiP using the QuTiP-JAX package.
+In these examples we illustrate how JAX naturally integrates into QuTiP v5 [\[2\]] using the QuTiP-JAX package.
 As a simple first example, we look at a one-dimensional spin chain and how we might employ `mesolve()` and JAX to solve the related master equation.
 In the second part, we focus on the auto-differentiation capabilities.
 For this we first consider the counting statistics of an open quantum system connected to an environment.